AndGasper/node_csv_file_creator/README.md

-# Node CSV File Creator
+# Node CSV File Utility

+## Read data from a CSV file and template the output as needed.

 ## Killing a process in git bash
 If the tail command hangs, and you're on Windows and `kill **PID**` doesn't want to work: